Your complete guide to the Zendesk trial in 2026

 Follow the setup wizard: After your account is created, a handy wizard pops up to walk you through the first steps, like connecting your support email and inviting your team.
 As Zendesk's guide points out, you can link a Gmail or Microsoft Exchange account directly or just set up email forwarding from another provider.

 Your Zendesk trial drops you into their Suite Professional plan, which is packed with useful tools.
-But it's good to know what’s part of the standard package and what costs extra, especially when it comes to the AI features.
+It's a great way to see the depth of features that make Zendesk an industry leader.

 Core features in your Zendesk trial